seontechnologies/playwright-utils/README.md

 # Playwright Utils

-A collection of utilities for Playwright tests at SEON Technologies.
+A collection of utilities for Playwright tests at SEON Technologies, designed to make testing more efficient and maintainable.

 ## Installation